What will the hospital of tomorrow look like?

 These questions are one of the reasons for the existence of the TransMedTech Institute (iTMT) of Montreal, an institution created in 2017 under the leadership of Professor Carl-Éric Aubin, PhD.
 On the one hand, iTMT's mission is to develop and implement innovative medical technologies, thanks to the key players in its broad ecosystem, with the aim of meeting existing or emerging needs in the healthcare sector.

-To achieve this, TransMedTech relies in particular on TKM's expertise in technology transfer.
-Its analytical tools enable in-depth techno-economic positioning and feasibility studies to be conducted on projects seeking development within the institute.
+To achieve this, TransMedTech relies in particular on TKM's expertise in technology transfer .
+Its analytical tools make it possible to carry out in-depth techno-economic positioning and feasibility studies on projects applying for development within the institute.

 A joint perspective on the hospital of the future with Marie-Pierre Faure PhD, Director of Innovation & Living Lab at the TransMedTech Institute, and Christophe Lecante, founding director of TKM.